kannancmohan/homelab/README.md

 ## HomeLab
-A project that utilizes IaC and GitOps practices for automating provisioning and operation of self-hosted services in Homelab.
+A project that utilizes IaC and GitOps practices for provisioning and configuring self-hosted services.

 ## Folder Structure